Knowit-Experience-MarTech/bigquery-ab-analyzer/README.md

 #### Why this distinction is critical

-If you only measure "Did they click?"
-(Option 1), you might miss a huge win.
+If you only measure "Did they click?", you might miss a huge win.

 * **Scenario**: Variant A and Variant B both have 50% of users clicking "Play".
 	* *Standard Tool Result*: "No Difference".